Assessed value

 (due dates, office hours, holidays, payment options, return receipt options, etc.)

-please do not hesitate to contact us.
+Please do not hesitate to contact us with questions or concerns.

-All payments accepted ONLY as conditional payment until cleared through financial institution.
+until cleared through financial institution.

 P.R.E.